 Anointing of the Sick

 Anointing of the Sick is a sacrament of the Church which people should request whenever they are facing a serious illness, physical illness or disability, mental illness or disability, or serious addictive behaviors.
 It is a sacrament that is meant to bring us strength and support in the midst of an illness, not simply at the end of life.
 As such, it is a mistake to view this sacrament as the “last sacrament” as it has been called in the past.
-The parish celebrates the sacrament in a communal context four times a year on the last Monday of January, April, July and October.
+The parish celebrates the sacrament in a communal context four times a year at Monday night Mass in March, June, September and December.
 The sacrament can also be requested anytime by speaking to the priest or calling the parish office.

 Sacrament of Orders

 The apostolic unity of the Church is connected to the sacrament of Orders.
 The Church ordains men as deacons, priests or bishops in order to connect the living Church to its apostolic roots.
 In the course of its history, the Church has adapted what constitutes what is considered a “major order” and currently understands three of them as permanently marking a man for life.
-See the archdiocese website on Vocations for information on the process of formation of deacons and priests.
+Are you called to the priesthood?

 The Archdiocese of Detroit Office of Priestly Vocations offers resources for any young men discerning the priesthood.
 Our new website has information on applying to seminary, frequently asked questions, and how to get in touch with the vocation director.